RobinTPotter/SnakeBurst/README.md

 - long press to show menu and choose action!

+- see snake stats!

+- fling gesture, on selected snake to influence speed and direction!

 - scale gesture to produce burst of snakes!

 - when a snake reaches its snake target, a snake is eaten or new snake produced!